 Why on earth would anyone hire a Database Administrator?
 Your Windows Admin can install SQL Server with just a few clicks – It only takes a few more clicks to put a database there and grant permissions.
-Most of your vendors have simple setup scripts including database deploys… Why spend all that money on a SQL Server DBA salary or a SQL Server DBA services company?
+Most of your vendors have simple setup scripts, including database deploys… Why spend all that money on a SQL Server DBA salary or a SQL Server DBA services company?

 DBAs Are Mean Care About Your Data